FearMichael/classrandomizer/README.md

 Run `npm i`

-Requires local class.js with an array of objects:
+Requires local class.js file with an array of objects:
 ```
 const classList = [
     {